jpsca/tcom/docs/en/docs/guide/arguments.md

 </form>
 ```

-In this example, the component takes three attributes: "action", "method", and "multipart".
+In this example, the component takes three arguments: "action", "method", and "multipart".
 The last two have a default value, so they are optional, but the first one doesn't.
 That means it must be passed a value when rendering the component.

 So all of these are valid forms to use this component: